 Ruth was now building a great partnership with Ice Dancer, winning the Pony Club Championships in 1995 and fulfilling her Badminton dream in 1998 with a clear round.
 The pair also completed Burghley that year.

 The following Spring, with the help of longstanding backers Henry and Cathy Marriott, Ruth started her own business.
 1999 proved to be successful: she completed another Badminton on Ice Dancer and won the coveted Young Rider National Championships at Bramham, this time riding Classic Wizard.
 Subsequently Ruth’s northern roots led her to be based in Cumbria with owners, Hugh and Ann Lawson, for what turned out to be a most happy eleven and a half years.

 A chance meeting during the foot and mouth epidemic of 2001 resulted in her riding for Phil and Maureen Smith.
 The first notable achievement for the Smiths was when Two Thyme won the British Eventing Intermediate Championships at Gatcombe in 2002.
 Two Thyme went on to win the British Eventing Open Championships twice, a title Ruth also won with Mayhem.

-Ruth has benefited from being a part of the Lottery Funded World Class Programme.
-She has a fantastic back up team of vets, farriers, physios, sponsors, grooms and trainers and has combined hard work with the ultimate dedicated care and training for all the horses in her yard.
+Ruth is a highly esteemed coach in both disciplines, training riders away from competition and at events.
+She has benefited from being a part of the Lottery Funded World Class Programme and has a fantastic back up team of vets, farriers, physios, sponsors, grooms and trainers.
+Ruth has combined hard work with the ultimate dedicated care and training for all the horses in her yard.

 Photos © Trevor Holt